 Total approximate cost for 7 arrangements: $80

 First, I picked the best looking Hydrangeas for my 6 vases.
-I trimmed the stems down to the length where they just barely touch the inside of the vase so it is actually sitting on the top of the vase- this prevented them from wobbling/moving at all.
-I then pulled the leaves off gently where needed, and placed it in the wine glass vase.
-To top it off I trimmed pieces off of the white Gypsophilia filler and placed them in sporadically to create volume and added dimension.
+I trimmed the stems down to a length where they barely touch the inside of the vase so it is actually sitting on the top of the vase.
+This prevented them from wobbling/moving at all.
+Then, I pulled the leaves off gently, where needed, and placed the bunch in the wine glass vase.
+To polish the look, I trimmed pieces off of the white Gypsophilia filler and placed it in sporadically to create volume and dimension.

 Viola!
 That’s all there is to it, my friends!

-Share your gorgeous arrangements with us on social media! #foodwinediy
+Share your gorgeous arrangements with me on social media! #foodwinediy